By Request from a social media friend.

 Built ca 1912

-72 Bradley is a two story home of a type quite common for the period.
+72 Bradley is a two-story home of a type quite common for the period.
 Carrying details from several styles including Queen Anne, Stick & Colonial Revival, it’s hard to attach any specific type to it.
 It is similar in many ways to the house at 67 Emery Street seen in a previous post.
-This one being larger to better utilize the suburban lot.
+This one is larger to better utilize the suburban lot.